Ayzzzzzzzzzzz/RemoveDiscover/README.md

+If you like this Repo, consider likimg and Following :)

 This Tweaks Removes Annoying Discover Page from Snapchat.

 Make sure to not open the deb file when its saved in icloud.